 Below table shows for the material line of business the Solvency II technical provisions split upon a best estimate and the associated risk margin.
 Table is net and includes both claims and premium provision.
-Technical provisions for Danish Statutory Accounts equal the Solvency II technical provisions plus a profit margin which roughly equals the contractual service margin under the Building Block Approach of IFRS 17.
+Technical provisions for Danish Statutory Accounts equal the Solvency II technical provisions plus a profit margin.